ausdebating/constitution/constitution.md

     5. Be a signatory to any bank account of the Association.
     6. Assist a host university in seeking sponsorship.
     7. Submit a report to Australian Council providing an overview of the activities of the committee and the Association.

+<span id="womnsofficer"></span>
+### (21) Wom\*ns Officer
+1. It is the duty of the Vice President for Wom\*ns affairs of the association to:
+    1. Organise and Chair meetings of the Wom\*ns committee, or delegate another non cis-male member of the association to do so.
+    2. Organise other activities to promote the participation and development of wom\*n in the Australian Debating Circuit, as they see fit.
+    3. Produce a report as they see fit regarding initiatives and policies to promote the participation and development of wom\*n in the Australian Debating Circuit.
+    4. To act as a representative for Wom\*ns issues in Australian Debating where required, or to delegate someone to act on their behalf.

+<span id="equityofficer"></span>
+### (22) Equity Officer
+1. It is the duty of the Vice President for Equity of the association to:
+    1. Organise and Chair meetings of the Equity committee, or delegate another member of the association to do so.
+    2. Organise other activities to promote equity in the Australian Debating Circuit, as they see fit.
+    3. Produce a report as they see fit regarding initiatives and policies to promote equity in the Australian Debating Circuit.
+    4. To act as a representative for Equity issues in Australian Debating where required, or to delegate someone to act on their behalf.

 <span id="casualvacancies"></span>